devsectimes/devsectimes.github.io/index.md

+layout: default
+title: Home
 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
----

-Welcome to DevSecTimes - your place for security 'stuff' important to developers.
+### Welcome to DevSecTimes

-Watch this space.
-We're creating lists and occasional reviews of relevant tech and websites.
+This site is intended to be a starting place for developers looking for information about 'security' technologies.

+*It's developer focused first.*

+We're planning to create curated lists and review some things in more detail.

+First up is the [SBOM](/sboms/)